-In 2016 I started taking black and white film photographs, and developing the film, and making prints, at home.
+In 2016 I started taking black and white film photographs, also developing the film and making prints at home.
 Tucson Arizona is a great community for photographers, and I learned a lot by hanging out with a few photographers, including one who went to school at Pima Community College during the days of Louis Carlos Bernal, and the other who had graduated from the University of Arizona.
 I worked with Laura Milkens on a photo book, as I wanted to work on composition, content, and contrast, within my limited skills.
 The final result was a book called "Savage Beach".

 I decided I would be unable to make decent color prints at home, so I investigated digital cameras.
 I wanted one that reminded me of an old black and white film camera, so it therefore had to have functionality accessible on the camera body, and not within menus.
 I looked for something whose "button" functionality would be most similar to manual black and white cameras, and found the FujiFilm X100T.